akkadotnet/getakka.net/src/docs/Dependency injection.md

 Currently the following Akka.NET Dependency Injection plugins are available:

-## AutoFac
+## Autofac

-In order to use this plugin, install the Nuget package with `Install-Package Akka.DI.AutoFac`, then follow the instructions:
+In order to use this plugin, install the Nuget package with `Install-Package Akka.DI.Autofac`, then follow the instructions:

 ```csharp
 // Create and build your container